mui/mui-x/docs/src/pages/components/data-grid/sorting/sorting.md

 <p class="description">Easily sort your rows based on one or several criteria.</p>

-The sorting rules can be modified through the grid interface by clicking on a column header.
+The sorting rules can be modified through the user interface by clicking on a column header.
 Repeat this action to pass to the next sorting direction of the column.

 {{"demo": "pages/components/data-grid/sorting/BasicExampleDataGrid.js", "bg": "inline", "defaultCodeOpen": false}}